NSAPH-Projects/space/README.md

-# SpaCE: The Spatial Confounding (Benchmarking) Environment
+# SpaCE
+SpaCE, the Spatial Confounding Environment, loads benchmark datasets for causal inference methods tackling spatial confounding.

 [![](<https://img.shields.io/badge/Dataverse-10.7910/DVN/SYNPBS-orange>)](https://www.doi.org/10.7910/DVN/SYNPBS)

 ## 🚀 Description

-**SpaCE**: The Spatial Confounding Environment is a benchmarking dataset for causal inference that incorporartes spatial confounding.
+**SpaCE**: The Spatial Confounding Environment loads benchmark datasets for causal inference that incorporartes spatial confounding.
 The **SpaCE** datasets contain real confounder and exposure/treatment data inspired by environmental health studies.
-The synthetic outcome and counterfactual are generated according to recommended practices for causal evaluation by mimicking the real outcome data distribution learned with machine learning and neural network methods.
+The synthetic outcome and counterfactuals are generated for causal evaluation.
+They mimick real outcome data distributions learned with machine learning and neural network methods.
 Spatial confounding is achieved by masking influential confounders in the learned model.

 ## 🛰️ Code and methods

-The code for source data processing and outcome modeling can be found in the `analysis` directory.
-The code for the **SpaCE** benchmarking data retrieval and sampling is in the `data` directory.
-The code benchmarking dataset with all confounders can be viewed on the Harvard Dataverse repository for transparency and reproducibility.
+The code for **SpaCE** data loaders is in the `space` directory.
+The **SpaCE** datasets are found in the [Harvard Dataverse repository](https://dataverse.harvard.edu/) for transparency and reproducibility.

+Code examples with outcome modeling can be found in the `examples` directory.

 ## 🧑‍🚀 The API